100 Journal prompts for women to Awaken Your Creativity

 • What would my life be like if I embraced my creative side more often?

-• What does it feel like when I’m truly in flow?
+• What does it feel like when I’m genuinely in flow?

 • How can I build a more positive mindset each day?